Cambodia is a country that enjoys an abundance of public and religious holidays with more than 20 scheduled annually.

 Travellers are welcome to visit the pagodas to observe the Pchum Ben ceremonies, as long as they follow temple etiquette.
 Remember to dress respectfully (with shoulders and legs covered), take your shoes off before entering the temple, and refrain from touching the monks.

-Bon Om Touk – Water and Moon Festival and Boat Racing: depends on the moon cycle
+Bon Om Touk (Water and Moon Festival with Boat Racing): Depends on the moon cycle

 Bon Om Touk marks the ascent of the Harvest Moon as well as the reversal of the Tonle Sap River’s current.
 The highlight of the event is the boat races that are held over the three days, which commemorates the naval forces established by the king to protect the empire in Angkorian times.